Italy's Residential Property Market Analysis 2025

 Demand Highlights:

-Home sales stabilizing; demand shifting to larger homes
+Home sales gradually improving; demand shifting to larger homes

-Real estate activity is now stabilizing.
-In the first half of 2024 (the latest figures available in ISTAT), sales of real estate units and other kinds of property transactions reached 455,798, up slightly by 0.3% from the same period in the preceding year.
-Of which, transfers of residential properties accounted for about 93.5% share.
+Real estate activity is now showing some signs of improvement.
+During 2024 (the latest figures available in ISTAT), sales of real estate units and other kinds of property transactions reached a total of 950,240, up slightly by 0.9% from the preceding year.

 By region: